-- Work with What Works Growth senior staff, policymakers and academic partners to help design, deliver, manage and analyse randomised control trials and quasi-experimental programme evaluations.
-This will include: - Developing appropriate evaluation frameworks. - Collecting, cleaning and preparing of data for analysis, including matching data from different datasets. - Analysis of evaluation data, including econometric analysis and preparation of charts and graphs. - Drafting reports and papers to communicate evaluation methodologies and findings. - Presenting research findings and attending meetings and conferences as necessary. - Liaising with project sponsors to report on research progress, obtain data and resolve data difficulties. - Help develop and maintain relationships with What Works Growth partners in local government, central government, local enterprise partnerships and others. - Provide advice and guidance to What Works Growth partner organisations on evaluation, including assisting Evaluation Panel members to provide support to these organisations. - Contribute to the development of What Works Growth products that share evidence on 'what works' in local economic growth policies and guidance on undertaking evaluation.
-These are likely to include evidence reviews, toolkits, case studies, blog posts and reports for policymakers. - Contribute to the development and delivery of What Works Growth workshops. - Work with other members of the team to develop research projects that will apply rigorous quantitative evaluation methods to areas of interest in local economic growth or related fields - To seek research funding for these projects, where appropriate. - Supervise and project-manage more junior members of staff when asked to do so. - Promote the work of What Works Growth. - Attend academic seminars and other events relevant to the work of What Works Growth.
+- Work with Policing and Crime senior staff, policymakers, and academic partners to help design, deliver, manage and sustain, rigorous, user-focused and policy-oriented analysis.
+This will include: - Developing appropriate evaluation frameworks. - Collecting, cleaning, and preparing of data for analysis, including matching data from different datasets. - Analysis of evaluation data, including econometric analysis and preparation of charts and graphs. - Drafting reports and papers to communicate evaluation methodologies and findings. - Presenting research findings and attending meetings and conferences as necessary. - Liaising with project sponsors to report on research progress, obtain data and resolve data difficulties. - Help develop and maintain relationships with Policing and Crime partners in local government, central government, law enforcement agencies, and others. - Provide advice and guidance to partner organisations on evaluations. - Contribute to evidence reviews, toolkits, case studies, blog posts and reports for policymakers. - Work with other members of the team to develop research projects that will apply rigorous quantitative evaluation methods to areas of interest in policing and crime. - To seek research funding for these projects, where appropriate. - Supervise and project-manage more junior members of staff when asked to do so. - Promote the work of the Policing and Crime group. - Attend academic seminars and other events relevant to the work of the group as needed.